-Sample Social Media Policy developed drafting the social media policy of employees at dozens of Fortune 500s, government agencies, military commands and nonprofits.
+This Sample Social Media Policy Template was developed through the drafting of social media policies for employees at dozens of Fortune 500s, government agencies, military commands and nonprofits.

 Whether or not a employee chooses to create or participate in a blog, wiki, online social network or any other form of online publishing or discussion is his or her own decision.
 However, recognizes that emerging online collaboration platforms are fundamentally changing the way individuals and organizations communicate, and this policy is designed to offer practical guidance for responsible, constructive communications via social media channels for employees.

 The same principles and guidelines that apply to the activities of employees in general, as found in the and ’s Professional Conduct Policy, apply to employee activities in social media channels and any other form of online publishing.

 Our organization fully respects the legal rights of our employees in all countries in which we operate, including their rights under the National Labor Relations Board to engage in concerted and protected activities, and any part of this policy which interferes with or “chills” the legal rights of our employees will not be enforced.
 In general, what you do on your own time is your affair.
 However, activities in or outside of work that affect your job performance, the performance of others, or ‘s business interests are a proper focus for company policy.

 1. Social Media Channels – Blogs, micro-blogs, wikis, social networks, social bookmarking services, user rating services and any other online collaboration, sharing or publishing platform, whether accessed through the web, a mobile device, text messaging, email or any other existing or emerging communications platform.